Stilt house: Europe

 In the Neolithic, the Copper Age and the Bronze Age, stilt-house settlements were common in the Alpine and Pianura Padana (Terramare) regions.
 Remains have been found at the Ljubljana Marsh in Slovenia and at the Mondsee and Attersee lakes in Upper Austria, for example.

 Early archaeologists like Ferdinand Keller thought they formed artificial islands, much like the Irish and Scottish crannogs, but today it is clear that the majority of settlements were located on the shores of lakes and were only inundated later on.

 Reconstructed stilt houses are shown in open-air museums in Unteruhldingen and Zürich (Pfahlbauland).
 In June 2011, the prehistoric pile dwellings in six Alpine states were designated as UNESCO World Heritage Sites.
 A single Scandinavian pile dwelling, the Alvastra stilt houses, has been excavated in Sweden.
 Herodotus has described in his Histories the dwellings of the "lake-dwellers" in Paeonia and how those were constructed.

 In the Alps, similar buildings, known as raccards, are still in use as granaries.
 In England, granaries are placed on staddle stones, similar to stilts, to prevent mice and rats getting to the grain.

 In Italy there are several stilt-houses settlements, for example the one on the Rocca di Manerba del Garda.

+In Scotland there used to be prehistoric stilt houses called crannogs.